Rintse/rofi-randr/README.md

 to manage randr (Resize And Rotate) features of some display servers.

 ## Backends
 This program supports multiple backends.
-It automatically determines which one to use, but you can override this behaviour by setting `DPY_SERVER_OVERRIDE` in your environment.
+It automatically determines which one to use, but you can override this behaviour by setting `DISPLAY_SERVER_OVERRIDE` in your environment.

 * `libxrandr` - Uses the [xrandr crate](https://crates.io/crates/xrandr)
 to call libxrandr bindings.